-Dr Sophia Moscovis is a scientist with a PhD in Immunology and Genetics and more than 20 years’ experience in healthcare in academia, clinical trials and the pharmaceutical industry with a current focus on innovation, business transformation, digital transformation, patient experience and digital health.
-Sophia is a digital health contributor for Forbes Australia, consultant to Global Fortune 500 pharmaceutical companies and digital health organisations on healthcare transformation and go-to-market strategy, a keynote speaker and a startup founder in preventative health.
+Dr Sophia Moscovis, PhD, GAICD is a scientist with a PhD in immunology and genetics and 20+ years’ experience in healthcare in academia, clinical trials and the biotechnology and pharmaceutical industry with a current focus on innovation, business transformation, execution excellence, digital transformation, patient experience and digital health.
+Sophia iscurrently the Director of Program Management, Risk & Strategy at Race Oncology, an ASX-listed biotech company, a contributor for Forbes Australia, a keynote speaker, consultant to Global Fortune 500 pharmaceutical companies and digital health organisations and founder of a preventative health startup.

 Supporting healthcare organisations in their go-to-market strategy with a focus on patient journey mapping, priority jobs to be done, design thinking, business model development, with a focus on digital health, strategic partnerships, patient-centricity and Australian healthcare ecosystem barriers.

 Supporting healthcare organisations to transform towards a digitally enabled, patient-centric, design thinking model, through the creation of a strategic roadmap for success that is anchored to the vision, with clear roles and responsibilities, stakeholder management and communication plans, and KPIs.

 Increasing awareness and advocacy for digital health and healthcare transformation through contributor articles, white papers, panel discussions, and keynote presentations:

 REQUEST A QUOTE

 Digital Transformation: Healthcare is undergoing a major transformation, with many organisations embracing new technologies to improve patient outcomes and reduce costs.